marcpalmer/HORN/reference-implementations/jquery/README.txt

 This uses regex patterns to tell the HORN parser to match any property path ending in "Date" or "pages" to use the appropriate converter.

-The converter must be defined in the call to parse() as detailed earlier.
+The converter must be defined in the call to extract() as detailed earlier.